Global Activity Scores: Global Sensitivity Measures

-where $\underline{S}_u $ is called the lower Sobol' sensitivity index (or, the main effect) and $\overline{S}_u$ is called the upper Sobol' sensitivity index (or, the total effect).
-If $\underline{S}_u$ is close to 1, then the parameters $\pmb x^u$ are viewed as important to the model output.
-In practice the case when $u$ is a singleton $\{i\}$ is often considered.
-If $\overline{S}_{\{i\}}$ is close to 0, we consider $x_i$ to be an unimportant variable, and freeze it to its mean value to simplify the model $f$.
+where $\underline{S}_u$ is called the lower Sobol' sensitivity index (or the closed effect) and $\overline{S}_u$ is called the upper Sobol' sensitivity index (or the total effect).
+A large value of $\underline{S}_u$ indicates that the variables $\pmb x_u$ have an important contribution to the variance of the model output.
+In particular, if $\underline{S}_u$ is close to 1, then $\pmb x_u$ accounts for most of the output variance.
+In practice, the case where $u$ is a singleton $\{i\}$ is often considered.
+If $\overline{S}_{\{i\}}$ is close to 0, then $x_i$ has little influence on the output, and it is common to fix $x_i$ at a nominal value (e.g., its mean) to simplify the model $f$.

-Upper Sobol' indices can be written as (Sobol' \cite{sobol2001global})
+Upper Sobol' indices can be written as (Sobol' \cite{sobol1993sensitivity})